lennartj/nazgul_core/test/persistence/src/site/markdown/index.md

 of how your JPA annotations affect the physical model.
 It would also be really good to validate the behaviour in a standard unit test setting.

+### Unit tests or integration tests?

-> In a textbook sense, the Nazgul Core: Persistence test project provides
-> scaffolding to simplify running automated **integration** tests, as the database
-> is not mocked (which is the traditional approach by **unit** tests) but instead
-> an in-memory database created and populated before the tests are started.
+In a textbook sense, the Nazgul Core: Persistence test project provides scaffolding to simplify running automated **integration** tests, as the database is not mocked (which is the traditional approach by **unit** tests) but instead an in-memory database created and populated before the tests are started.
-> At the same time, it is difficult to run meaningful tests on Model entities when
-> mocking the entire JPA framework since the (JPA) provider certainly plays an
-> important role in any system where it is used.
+At the same time, it is difficult to run meaningful tests on Model entities when mocking the entire JPA framework since the (JPA) provider certainly plays an important role in any system where it is used.

 ## StandardPersistenceTest lifecycle